alexisdpc/Black-Scholes-CallPut/README.md

 # Black-Scholes option pricing

-We implement the pricing of a Call/Put/Digital option in C++.
+We implement the pricing of a Call/Put/Digital option in C+++.

 To generate random numbers from a Gaussian distribution we use the Box-Muller transformation.\
 Let $u$ and $v$ independent samples from the uniform distribution in [-1,1].
 Let